-- 5. Invest in existing and new supported housing to meet a range of needs - 5.1 Supported housing for working age and older people who have additional support needs is an important resource to ensure that people can live well and safely in communities and also prevent or reduce reliance upon more costly public services, especially social care and health.
-The need for decent, safe and accessible housing has been clearly demonstrated through the pandemic.
+4 Invest in existing and new supported housing to meet a range of needs has been clearly demonstrated through the pandemic.
 Many social housing providers have given additional help and support for residents, in particular those who might have additional need for help due to age and/ or health conditions.
 ONS data does not identify specialist housing schemes as a separate category in its data on COVID-19 infections and deaths but, anecdotally, there have been limited cases in these schemes, in spite of difficulties in accessing PPE.
 For many people, having a decent, accessible home, with the reassurance of timely support if needed, will have been an important factor in supporting physical and mental health at this time.